1,000+ Opportunities

 Do great things where you are planted.
 40 Pearl Street, NW, Suite 1100 Grand Rapids, Michigan 49503 North Central Michigan College

-Based on current listing details, eligibility includes: Tax-exempt organizations primarily in Kent, Emmet, and Charlevoix counties in West and Northern Michigan.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Tax-exempt organizations primarily in Kent, Emmet, and Charlevoix counties in West and Northern Michigan.
+Confirm the full requirements in the official notice before applying.